bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 "You entered a CD-Key from a different product.
 Please check to ensure that you have entered the CD-Key from the right CD case."
 ```

-Blizzard seems to be performing the same validation check on all their keys but embedding something that can be used to distinguish.
+Blizzard seems to be performing the same validation check on all their keys but embedding something that can be used to distinguish between games.

-The logic in question starts at `0x004148C0`

-Where it proceeds to run the same validation checks again:
+The logic in question starts at `0x004148C0` where it proceeds to run the same validation checks again:
 - Checks the alphabet
 - Creates an hash key and verification byte
 - Validates key

-This happens up till line `0041496c`
+This happens up till line `0x0041496c`

+After that the following code is performed:

 ## Shuffle